AdobeDocs/experience-manager-64.en/help/communities/using/analytics.md

 For a **customized community site** that overlays the `sitepage.hbs` script, ensure the element is present.
 The `siteUrl`variable will be set when rendered on the server before serving to the client.

 For a **generic AEM site** that includes Communities components, but is not created with the [site creation wizard](../../communities/using/sites-console.md), it is necessary to add the element.
 The value of the href should be the path to the site.
-For example, if the site path is `/content/my/company/en`, then use :
+For example, if the site path is `/content/my/company/en`, then use:

 ```xml
 <div